beached/daw_json_link/readme.md

 auto test_class = daw::json::from_json<TestClass>( json_data );
 auto arry_of_test_class = daw::json::from_json_array<json_class<"", TestClass>>( json_data );
 ```
 Both aggregate and normal construction is supported.
-A class like:
+The description provides the values needed to construct your type and the order.
+The order specified is the order they are placed into the constructor.
+There are customization points to provide a way of constructing your type too(TODO discuss customization points)  A class like:

 ```cpp
 struct AggClass {